harcokuppens/easysshtunnel/README.md

     chmod a+x ${INSTALL_DIR}/sshtunnel ${INSTALL_DIR}/sshbridge
     chmod a+x ${INSTALL_DIR}/sshtunnel ${INSTALL_DIR}/sshbridge

-On a Windows machine you can install Git for Windows which provides you with a terminal running bash on which you can ssh commands, and above installation instructions to install sshtunnel and sshbridge.
+On a Windows machine you can install [Git for Windows](https://gitforwindows.org) which provides you with a terminal running bash on which you can run ssh commands, and above installation instructions to install sshtunnel and sshbridge.

 ## Help documentation for [sshtunnel](#sshtunnel) and [sshbridge](#sshbridge)